Iraq War Veteran Brian Sicknick Identified As Capitol Police Officer Killed After Being Attacked By Rioter

 The Daily Beast reported that family said Sicknick was placed on a ventilator on Thursday after suffering a blood clot on his brain.
 Family rushed to the hospital, noting that his prognosis “did not look good.”

-A total of four other people died during the siege of the Capitol building, including a Trump supporter fatally shot while attempting to climb through a window near the House chambers.
-The woman, Ashli Babbitt, was reportedly a follower of the QAnon conspiracy theory and had tweeted “the storm is here” prior to the rally on Wednesday among Trump supporters backing his unfounded claims of election fraud.
+A total of four other people died during the siege of the building, including a Trump supporter fatally shot while attempting to climb through a window near the House chambers.
+The woman, Ashli Babbitt, was reportedly a follower of the QAnon conspiracy theory and had tweeted “the storm is here” prior to the rally on Wednesday of Trump supporters backing his unfounded claims of election fraud.

-The law enforcement response to the siege has come under sharp scrutiny, with many blaming Capitol police for not properly preparing for the demonstrations.
-Nancy Pelosi called for the resignation of Capitol Police Chief Steven Sund and announce that House Sergeant at Arms Paul D. Irving had already resigned.
+The law enforcement response to the siege has come under sharp scrutiny, with many blaming law enforcement for not properly preparing for the demonstrations.
+Nancy Pelosi called for the resignation of Capitol Police Chief Steven Sund and announced that House Sergeant at Arms Paul D. Irving had already resigned.
 Many have called for an investigation into the reasons for the failures and why the crowd was so easily able to breach the building while Congress was in session.